-- Accommodate developing or undeveloped areas without undermining the rural nature of the county by prioritizing maintenance, operations, management, and service improvements rather than large capital improvements. - Maintain linkages between the dispersed cities of Moro, Wasco, Grass Valley, and Rufus by promoting: - an integrated system of principal highways that move goods and people throughout the County and connects to adjoining Counties, - o a County road system that facilitates transportation between various areas of the County and between principal highways, and - o a local road system that serves as access to commercial and residential areas. - Preserve the function, operation, capacity, level of service, and safety of state highways and local roads in a manner consistent with adopted State and local plans. - Balance truck freight on US 97 with automobile needs by providing adequate passing and climbing lanes, expanded pull out areas, and shoulders. - Provide roadway cross section standards to balance the needs of all users and the primary purpose of the roadway.
-The County recognizes that automobiles will continue to be the primary mode of transportation between cities, given the rural nature of the County. - Improve traffic circulation within the four cities, while maintaining the local character of each community.
+- Accommodate developing or undeveloped areas without undermining the rural nature of the county by prioritizing maintenance, operations, management, and service improvements rather than large capital improvements. - Maintain linkages between the dispersed cities of Moro, Wasco, Grass Valley, and Rufus by promoting: - an integrated system of principal highways that move goods and people throughout the County and connects to adjoining Counties, - a County road system that facilitates transportation between various areas of the County and between principal highways, and - o a local road system that serves as access to commercial and residential areas. - Provide a balanced and integrated transportation system that ensures interconnected access to all areas of the state, the nation, and the world.
+Promote transportation choices that are reliable, accessible, and cost-effective, while preserving the function, operation, capacity, level of service, and safety of state highways and local roads in a manner consistent with adopted State and local plans. - Balance truck freight on US 97 with automobile needs by providing adequate passing and climbing lanes, expanded pull out areas, and shoulders.

-- Balance local community and state goals for segments of US 97, OR 206, and OR 216that run through the Cities, by providing alternative solutions that preserve the function of the highway while addressing the needs of downtown businesses (access and visibility).
-Provide a transportation system that supports future industrial, commercial, and residential growth areas. - Retain countywide school bus service. - Provide roadway performance standards that support the efficient movement of people, goods, commodities, and commercial waste. - Provide policies and standards that address street connectivity, spacing, and access management. - Establish proper right-of-ways needed for new roads identified in the TSP.
+- Provide roadway cross section standards that balance the needs of all users and the primary purpose of the roadway.
+The County recognizes that automobiles will continue to be the primary mode of transportation between cities, given the rural nature of the County. - Improve traffic circulation within the four cities, while maintaining the local character of each community. - Balance local community and state goals for segments of US 97, OR 206, and OR 216 that run through the Cities, by providing alternative solutions that preserve the function of the highway while addressing the needs of downtown businesses (access and visibility). - Provide a transportation system that supports future industrial, commercial, and residential growth areas. - Retain countywide school bus service. - Provide roadway performance standards that support the efficient movement of people, goods, commodities, and commercial waste. - Provide policies and standards that address street connectivity, spacing, and access management. - Establish proper right-of-ways needed for new roads identified in the TSP.